hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Divide them into sets as C, B, A;
 >
-> 'Twill save much time and less fatiguing prove,
+> It will save much time and less fatiguing prove,
 >
 > To those who don't long country dances love;
 >